From the labs at Grin Technologies for ebike riders around the world comes a programmable universal fast charger for all types of battery packs.

 The DC output is connectorized via the waterproof Singatron 2ct3002-w03400 jack.
 Each Satiator includes a 1m long DC ouput cable that is terminated in a 3-pin male XLR plug.
 This is a fairly common connector for ebike battery packs, and is used by Allcell and eZee batteries as well as many turn-key electric bikes and scooters.
 Pin 1 is V+, Pin 2 is Gnd, and Pin 3 is for both temperature sensing (with NiCad/NiMH packs) and communications.

-There are two optional cables that can be included with the purchase as well:
+There are a host of optional adapter cables from this 3-pin XLR standard to other connector types that can be included with the purchase:

 |The TTL->USB cable is used for connecting the Satiator to a computer's USB port for updating firmware and reading/writing new charge profiles.
 This is the same 3m long cable used by the Cycle Analyst, but with some additional circuitry to protect against high voltages present when it is first plugged in|